alexholcombe/mixRSVP/dev/developingNotes.md

 This can be investigated in test_analyzeOneCondition's test "can combine results of analyzeOneConditionDf into dataframe"

+analyzeOneConditionDF turned warnings into a string.

+###   Column `warnings` can't be converted from character to list

+inside calc_curves_dataframe in test-calc_curves_dataframe
+in bind_rows_(x, .id) :
+  Column `warnings` can't be converted from character to list

+Still getting this error e.g. in inspectHistograms.Rmd in jackie project.
+Do I have the latest version?
+Because what is the relationship to the message given by analyze_experiment.Rmd: " Unequal factor levels: coercing to characterbinding ".
+I dimly remember that
+"binding character and factor vector, coercing into character vector"

+### to-do

 * Create simplest possible vignette, to analyze just one condition.
 Basically filter data and then call analyzeOneCondition

 * Does the namespace for annotate()  , ggplot2::annotate somehow get screwed up so you have to specify ggplot2::annotate?